igorwolfs/modular-processing-hw/docs/schematic/mcu/mcu.md

+# Possible Choices

+## STM32H72

+- PRO:
+	- better ecosystem
+	- Non-BGA
+	- Easier development
+	- DSP capabiltiy
+	- SRAM/SDRAM/PSRAM (max frequency: 150 MHz)
+- CON:
+	- more expensive
+	- No RGMII
+	- External RAM required

+## Allwinner

+- PRO:
+	- Non-BGA
+	- Cheaper
+	- RGMII
+- CON:
+	- parallel inputs channel?
+	- Support?

+It seems in general that Allwinner is not used that often in devices.

 # CPU requirements
 The most important requirements for the CPU are
 - There must be an ethernet interface (preferably RGMII, RMII also allowed)